AwalaApp/specs/rs017-adaptive-relay.md

 ## Open Questions

 - How can the user gateway send [key rotation](rs002-pki.md#certificate-and-key-rotation) and [certificate revocation](rs002-pki.md) messages?
 Maybe bindings for internal PDCs should be changed so that the _parcel delivery_ and _parcel delivery acknowledgement_ messages becomes more generic, like _message delivery_ and _message delivery acknowledgement_, respectively.
+- Should user gateways be allowed to deliver parcels via its relaying gateway as well?
+That would effectively negate the need for VPNs when using Relaynet.